MagnusThome/RejsaRubberTrac/pcb/README.md

 Put insulation on the bottom so the components there can't touch the main board.
 <img src="images/daughterboards/01.jpg">

 It's a little fiddly to get it all soldered on perfectly straight.
 I suggest you solder only one pin first.
 Then try to get it straight.
-When perfect solder the rst of the pins.
+When perfect solder the rest of the pins.
 <img src="images/daughterboards/02.jpg">

 Yeah, straight.